signalogic/SigSRF_SDK/mediaTest_readme.md

 Note in the above SDP file example that comments, marked by "#", are supported, although there is no widely accepted method of commenting SDP info mentioned in RFCs or other standards.

-#### SDP Info and SIP Invite Packets
+#### SDP Info and SIP Invite Message Packets

-mediaMin recognizes SAP/SDP protocol, SIP Invite, and other packets containing SDP info.
+mediaMin recognizes SAP/SDP protocol, SIP Invite message, and other packets containing SDP info.
 If [-dN command line options](#user-content-mediamincommandlineoptions) include the ENABLE_STREAM_SDP_INFO flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) then mediaMin will log and display SIP Invite and SDP info messages and status, add packet SDP contents to its internal SDP database, and apply to incoming streams.
-If the ENABLE_STREAM_SDP_INFO flag is not set then mediaMin will still log and display SIP Invite and SDP info messages.
+If the ENABLE_STREAM_SDP_INFO flag is not set then mediaMin will still log and display SIP Invite message and SDP information.

-Below is an example of mediaMin display showing a SIP Invite found message, along with other SIP messages.
+Below is an example of mediaMin display showing a SIP Invite message found in packet flow, along with other SIP messages.
 Note in this case the SDP description contains a unique Origin session ID.

 ```
 00:00:00.051.074 mediaMin INFO: SIP Invite found, dst port = 5060, pyld len = 3377, len = 597, rem = 2043, index = 0, SDP info contents as follows